zeixcom/ui-element/README.md

 }
 ```

-### Tab List and Panels
+### Tab List or Accordion

-An example demonstrating how to pass states from one component to another.
+An example demonstrating how to use just semantic HTML to compose a component that can be either a tab list or an accordion.
+Add `accordion` attribute or set its `accordion` property to `true` from a parent component to make it an accordion.

 Server-rendered markup:

 ```html
 <tab-list>